Gal-Gilor/Amazon_Reviews_NLP_Project/README.md

 1. Optimize text cleaning process
     - Given this was our first time working with NLP techniques, we did not create an optimal pipeline for NLP pre-processing.
 We tokenized and lemmatized our text before realizing that NLTK's vectorizers take in a corpus of documents, rather than a list of tokens, to create vectors.
+    - Due to time constraints, we could not fine tune the model to return only distinct topics

 2. Use topics derived from LDA in supervised classification algorithms
     - We would have liked to have used the topics derived from the unsupervised learning algorithm, LDA, as classes in a supervised classification model.